hijoon2001/hijoon2001.github.io/_posts/2025-01-27-howbrowserswork.md

 To ensure smooth scrolling and animation, everything occupying the main thread, including calculating styles, along with reflow and paint, must take the browser less than 16.67ms to accomplish.
 At 2048 x 1536, the iPad has over 3,145,000 pixels to be painted to the screen.
 That is a lot of pixels that have to be painted very quickly.
 To ensure repainting can be done even faster than the initial paint, the drawing to the screen is generally broken down into several layers.
 If this occurs, then compositing is necessary.

 Painting can break the elements in the layout tree into layers.
 Promoting content into layers on the GPU (instead of the main thread on the CPU) improves paint and repaint performance.
-There are specific properties and elements that instantiate a layer, including <video> and <canvas>, and any element which has the CSS properties of opacity, a 3D transform, will-change, and a few others.
+There are specific properties and elements that instantiate a layer, including video and canvas, and any element which has the CSS properties of opacity, a 3D transform, will-change, and a few others.
 These nodes will be painted onto their own layer, along with their descendants, unless a descendant necessitates its own layer for one (or more) of the above reasons.

 Layers do improve performance but are expensive when it comes to memory management, so should not be overused as part of web performance optimization strategies.